 Health Insurance policies Offered by Nationalized banks are gaining attraction these days.
-The first thing which attracts most is the Low premium.
-Of course the cost is one of the main factors which make people thinks that they are still healthy and if they really require health Insurance coverage or not 🙂
+The first thing which attracts the most is the Low premium.
+Of course, the cost is one of the main factors which make people think that they are still healthy and if they really require health Insurance coverage or not 🙂

-I happened to look at few of the health insurance policies by nationalized banks, when one of my clients asked me the suitable one for his uncle and parents, and I actually find them worth considering.
+I happened to look at a few of the health insurance policies by nationalized banks when one of my clients asked me the suitable one for his uncle and parents, and I actually find them worth considering.